PDXPythonPirates/vaccinewatcher/README.md

 * **Create a Docker ID:** https://hub.docker.com/signup

-* **Run Application:** The run script command below will prompt you to enter your Docker credentials, then Docker will build and run the application.
+* **Run Application:** The run script command below will prompt you to enter your Docker credentials, then the Docker container will build and run.

       $ bash run.sh

-### **Editing Application**
-* **Stop Running Container:** You will need the container ID to use the stop command.

-      # Find container ID
-      $ docker ps

-      # Stop container running
-      $ docker stop <ContainerID>

-* **Rebuild & Run Container:** After edits are made to the application, rebuild and run the container via the docker build and run commands.

 ## Quick Start